Slut-shaming

-Slut-shaming is the practice of criticizing people, especially women and girls, who are perceived to violate expectations of behavior and appearance regarding issues related to sexuality.
-The term is used to reclaim the word slut and empower women and girls to have agency over their own sexuality.
+Slut-shaming is the practice of criticizing individuals who violate expectations of behavior and appearance regarding issues related to sexuality.
 It may also be used in reference to gay men, who may face disapproval for promiscuous sexual behaviors.
-Slut-shaming rarely happens to heterosexual men.
+Gender-based violence primarily affecting women can be a result of slut-shaming.
+The term is commonly used to reclaim the word slut and empower women to have agency over their own sexuality.

-Examples of slut-shaming include being criticized or punished for: violating dress code policies by dressing in sexually provocative ways; requesting access to birth control; having premarital, extramarital, casual, or promiscuous sex; or engaging in prostitution.
+Examples of slut-shaming include criticism or punishment for: violating dress code policies by dressing in sexually provocative ways; requesting access to birth control; having premarital, extramarital, casual, or promiscuous sex; or engaging in prostitution or other sex work.
 It can also include being victim-blamed for being raped or otherwise sexually assaulted.